a2go/web-workshop/setup/README.md

 # IDE

 Go can be written in any text editor without too much hassle, but an IDE will make your life a bit easier if you choose to use one.
-[VSCode](https://code.visualstudio.com/) with the [ms-vscode.go plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go) is the most populare free solution.
-[Jenbrain's Goland](https://www.jetbrains.com/go/) is another option a lot of go developpers love, but is not free.
+[VSCode](https://code.visualstudio.com/) with the [ms-vscode.go plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go) is the most popular free solution.
+[Jetbrain's Goland](https://www.jetbrains.com/go/) is another option a lot of go developers love, but is not free.

 # Tooling
 The setup in this directory is entirely optional.
 It is not required to get up and running for workshop 0, but will help you to write better and more idiomatic code.